-Demonstrates skill in utilizing and summarizing patient information from all relevant resources into a well-organized psychological report which meets professional standards of care and departmental peer review criteria.

-Р Reports are clear and thorough, follow a coherent outline, and effectively summarize major relevant issues.
+Demonstrates skill in utilizing and summarizing patient information from all relevant resources into a well-organized psychological report which meets professional standards of care and Mid Final depa rtmental peer review criteria.
+P (5) Reports are clear and thorough, follow a coherent outline, and effectively summarize major relevant issues.
 When available, relevant psychological test results are woven into reports as supportive evidence.
-Recommendations are related to referral questions. Н Reports cover essential points without serious error, may need polish in cohesiveness and organization.
-Readily completes assessments with minimal supervisory input, makes useful and relevant recommendations. Ι Able to develop useful draft reports.
-Uses supervision effectively for assistance in determining important points to highlight. Е May fail to summarize patient information into a cohesive report and have difficulty formulating recommendations to appropriately answer referral question.
+Recommendations are related to referral questions.
+Reports cover essential points without serious error, may need polish in cohesiveness and organization.
+H (4) Readily completes assessments with minimal supervisory input, makes useful and relevant recommendations.
+I (3) Able to develop useful draft reports.
+Uses supervision effectively for assistance in determining important points to highlight.
+E (2) May fail to summarize patient information into a cohesive report and have difficulty formulating recommendations to appropriately answer referral question.
 Relies heavily on supervisor for guidance in determining important points and treatment recommendations.
-R Inaccurate conclusions or grammar interfere with communication.
+R (1) Inaccurate conclusions or grammar interfere with communication.
 Reports are poorly organized and require major rewrites.
 N/A

-Demonstrates ability to establish and sustain rapport and effective communication with patients.

-Р Establishes quality relationships with almost all patients, reliably identifies potentially challenging patients, addresses therapeutic alliance issues effectively and seeks supervision as needed.
+Demo onstrates ability to establish and sustain rapport and effective communication with patients.
+Mid Final P (5) Establishes quality relationships with almost all patients, reliably identifies potentially challenging patients, addresses therapeutic alliance issues effectively and seeks supervision as needed.
 Consistently manages scheduling challenges to optimally meet treatment and situational needs of patients.
-Effectively explains assessment results and recommended treatments, and resolves questions raised by patients, in almost all cases. Η Generally comfortable and relaxed with most patients, consults effectively and handles anxiety- provoking or awkward situations so that they do not undermine therapeutic process.
+Effectively explains assessment results and recommended treatments, and resolves questions raised by patients, in almost all cases.

+H (4) Generally comfortable and relaxed with most patients, consults effectively, and handles anxiety-provoking or awkward situations so that they do not undermine therapeutic process.
 Generally manages scheduling challenges to optimally meet treatment and situational needs of patients.
-Generally explains assessment results and recommended treatments, and resolves questions raised by patients, in most cases, with direct assistance of supervisor in highly complex situations. Ι Actively develops skills with new populations.
+Generally explains assessment results and recommended treatments, and resolves questions raised by patients, in most cases, with direct assistance of supervisor in highly complex situations.
+I (3) Actively develops skills with new populations.
 Relates well when has prior experience with the population.
 May need frequent supervisory input to manage scheduling challenges to optimally meet treatment and situational needs of patients.
 May need supervisory assistance to explain assessment results and recommended treatments, and to resolve questions raised by patients, in numerous cases.
-E Has difficulty establishing rapport.
+E (2) Has difficulty establishing rapport.
 Even with frequent supervisory input, struggles to manage scheduling challenges to optimally meet treatment and situational needs of patients.
 Frequently needs direct supervisory involvement to explain assessment results and recommended treatments, and to resolve questions raised by patients.
-R Alienates patients or shows little ability to recognize problems.
+R (1) Alienates patients or shows little ability to recognize problems.
 Frequently unable to explain to patients assessment results and treatment plans, or to resolve questions raised by patients.
 Frequently unable or unwilling to manage scheduling challenges to meet treatment and situational needs of patients.
-N/A data. Р Demonstrates a thorough knowledge of mental health classification, including multi-axial diagnoses and relevant diagnostic criteria to develop an accurate diagnostic formulation autonomously.
-Consistently able to support diagnoses with inclusionary and exclusionary data. Н Has a good working knowledge of mental health diagnoses.
-Is thorough in consideration of relevant patient data, and diagnostic accuracy is typically good.
-Generally able to support diagnoses with both inclusionary and exclusionary data.
-Uses supervision well in more complicated cases involving multiple or more unusual diagnoses. Ι Understands basic diagnostic nomenclature and is able to accurately diagnose many mental health problems.
-With less complex cases usually able to support diagnoses with both inclusionary and exclusionary data; may miss relevant patient data when making a diagnosis.
-Requires supervisory input on more complex diagnostic decision-making.
-E Has a theoretical knowledge and understanding of basic diagnostic nomenclature, but lacks practical experience applying knowledge to actual cases.
-May miss both inclusionary and exclusionary data when making a diagnosis.
-Requires supervisory input on most diagnostic decision-making.
-R Has significant deficits in understanding of the mental health classification system and/or ability to use DSM-5 criteria to develop a diagnostic conceptualization.
-Often unable to support diagnoses with inclusionary and exclusionary data.
 N/A